2013 SAFF Championship final

-The 2013 SAFF Championship Final was the final match of the 2013 SAFF Championship which took place in Nepal on Wednesday, September 11, 2013, and was officiated by Tayeb Hasan Shamsuzzaman of Bangladesh.
+The 2013 SAFF Championship Final was the final match of the 2013 SAFF Championship which took place in Nepal on 11 September 2013, and was officiated by Tayeb Hasan Shamsuzzaman of Bangladesh.
 It was the 10th installment of the tournament since its inception in 1993.

-This final was the first time a final was repeated in the SAFF Championship and such this was a repeat final of the 2011 SAFF Championship in which India thrashed Afghanistan 4–0 in India.
-However, in this final Afghanistan won with goals coming from Mustafa Azadzoy and Sandjar Ahmadi in the 9th and 62nd minute respectively.
-This would be Afghanistan's first SAFF Championship win after losing in the 2011 SAFF Championship in the final to India.
+This was the first time in the SAFF Championship that the finalists were the same in two consecutive finals, as in the 2011 SAFF Championship India had thrashed Afghanistan 4–0 in India.
+However, in this final it was Afghanistan who thrashed India 2–0, with goals coming from Mustafa Azadzoy and Sandjar Ahmadi in the 9th and 62nd minute respectively.
+This was Afghanistan's first SAFF Championship win.

 Road to the final

 India entered the 2013 SAFF Championship as the reigning champion after defeating Afghanistan in the 2011 SAFF Championship.
 Afghanistan's best record previous was runners-up in the 2011 SAFF Championship.

 To the final, India struggled through and scraped by the group stage through head-to-edge edging out Pakistan from an own-goal by Samar Ishaq in a 1–0 win to the Indians.
 Later in the semi-finals, against Maldives, it took India until the 86th minute when Arnab Mondal opened the scoring to leave it a 1–0 win to proceed to the final.

-Afghanistan, on the other hand, breezed by both Sri Lanka and Bhutan in the group stage with comfortable wins and a 0-0 stalemate with Maldives.
+Afghanistan, on the other hand, breezed by both Sri Lanka and Bhutan in the group stage with comfortable wins and a 0–0 stalemate with Maldives.
 To proceed to the final, Afghanistan won convincingly in a 1–0 win against the hosts Nepal with the lone goal coming from Sandjar Ahmadi in the 11th minute.

 India entered the tournament as favorites to win but as matches progressed, many thought otherwise.
 Afghanistan entered the final as clear favorites to win, before the match, due to their journey and having their highest FIFA ranking, at the time, of 139.
 India, however, barely scraped by to the final and had a FIFA ranking of 145.

 Squads

 During the tournament, Afghanistan had the most diverse squad.
 While most other nations had almost all players playing for their domestic league, Afghanistan had five players playing outside of Asia with four in Europe and the rest in either India's I-League or its domestic league the Afghan Premier League.
-The average age of the Lions of Khorasan was 26 years of age with goalkeeper Hamidullah Yosufzai the oldest at 31 and youngest being Sidiq Walizada at 21.
+The average age of the Lions of Khorasan was 26 years of age with goalkeeper Hamidullah Yousafzai the oldest at 31 and youngest being Sidiq Walizada at 21.

 India had all its players playing in its domestic I-League with four players being free agents.
 The average age of the Blue Tigers was 26 years of age, as well, with goalkeeper Sandip Nandy the oldest at 38 and Sandesh Jhingan the youngest at 20.